YasminFathy/Adaptive-Filtering-Based-ChangeDetection/README.md

 Note:

--I implemented baseline 1 and 2 and baseline 3 (baseline3/change_detection) is available by the authors of the ref mentioned above.
+-We implemented baseline 1 and 2 and baseline 3 (baseline3/change_detection) is available by the authors of the ref mentioned above.
 In (baseline3/change_detection),I added only "demo_yasmin.m" and "demo_yasmin_db1.m" to provide a fair comparison by using the authors' implemetation on my generated data ("demo_yasmin.m") and real-word-data ("demo_yasmin_db1.m")

 The algorithm is tested on: